 Munch - Dried meat granules a common part of the winter diet in the absence of fresh meat, also used by field parties as water can be added by melting snow or ice.
 Br.

 Mutt - American sheathbill, a small Antarctic bird the size of a rounder pigeon with disgusting table manners and thought by some to have been overlooked by evolution.
 Evidence of the first point is that in the days when waste matter was flushed into the sea, some thought that Mutts could hear the sound of the flush and take position at the kaka-pipe (it wasn't really called the kaka-pipe).
 Some claim to have seen them wearing a paper necklace originating from the same place.
 Evidence of the second is that in winter some would come into land on a slatted jetty and only put down one leg to save heat loss, the result is that the one leg would go between the gaps in the slats, much laughter all round.
 Br

-Nutty (probably original meaning) - "The dog food we carried and used in the field came in compressed blocks of meat and fat weighing about 1lb per block (I think) and in boxes weighing 70 lbs each which would last one team (9 dogs) for 5 days.
+Nutty (original meaning) - "The dog food we carried and used in the field came in compressed blocks of meat and fat weighing about 1lb per block (I think) and in boxes weighing 70 lbs each which would last one team (9 dogs) for 5 days.
 It's trade name was Nutrican (made by Bob Martins) which was abbreviated to Nutty by the dog drivers."
-(Thanks to Drummy Small for this) Br
+(Thanks to Drummy Small for this).
+Br

 OAE - Old Antarctic Explorer.
-Someone who's been around in Antarctica for a while, several summers, or at least a Winter, the more the better of course.
-Wintering at the south polar station confers OAE status.
+Someone who's been around in Antarctica for a while, several summers, or at least a winter, the more the better of course.
+Wintering at the south polar station confers automatic OAE status.
 Am

 Offensive potatoes - tinned potatoes.
 Br.